 Pro Tip: Verify Large Deposits

-For significant deposits, always cross-check the amount in your passbook against your deposit slip or sender’s confirmation to ensure accuracy.
+For significant deposits, always cross-check the amount in your passbook against your deposit slip or the sender’s confirmation to ensure accuracy.
+This helps prevent discrepancies and ensures all funds are correctly accounted for.

 Step 1: Locate the ‘Date’ column to confirm when the deposit was made.

-Step 2: Look at the ‘Particulars’ column for descriptions like ‘CASH DEP’, ‘CHEQUE CLG’, or ‘NEFT IN’ to identify the type of deposit.
+Step 2: Look at the ‘Particulars’ column for descriptions like ‘CASH DEP’, ‘CHEQUE CLG’, ‘NEFT IN’, or ‘UPI CR’ to identify the type of deposit.

 Step 3: Check the ‘Credit’ (CR) column to see the exact amount that was added to your account.